-As per the Articles of Association of the Company, the Company's Management Board shall consist of five members, who should be elected by the Supervisory Board for a term of five years based on an evaluation of necessary competences, experience and expected sphere of responsibility.
+As per the Articles of Association of the Company, the Company's Management Board shall consist of five members, who should be elected by the Supervisory Board for a term of five years based on an evaluation of necessary competences, experience and expected field of responsibility.
 The Supervisory Board of the Company also appoints one of the members of the Management Board as a Chairman of the Management Board.

-On the date of publication of this Base Prospectus the Management Board of the Company consists of four Members of the Management Board:
+As of the date of this Base Prospectus the Management Board of the Company consists of four Members of the Management Board:

-- Mr. Āris Žīgurs Chief Executive Officer and Chairman of the Management Board, responsible for corporate strategy, international affairs and corporate social responsibility, communication, human resource management, security and transport services.
-Mr. Žīgurs is a member of the Board of Directors at the Union of the Electricity Industry of Europe ("EURELECTRIC"), the vice-president of the Latvian National Committee of the World Energy Council, a member of the Board at the Employers' Confederation of Latvia and a member of the Council of Higher Education. - Mr. Guntars Baļčūns Chief Financial Officer, responsible for business planning and controlling, the treasury, accounting, risk management and insurance.
-Mr. Baļčūns is a member of the supervisory boards of the Company's subsidiaries Elektrum Eesti OÜ and Elektrum Lietuva UAB, as well as a member of the supervisory board of the Baltic Institute of Corporate Governance. - Mr. Uldis Bariss Chief Commercial Officer, responsible for sales, energy trading, marketing, customer service, customer settlements, and regulatory affairs.
-Mr. Bariss is the chairman of the supervisory boards of the Company's subsidiaries Elektrum Eesti OÜ and Elektrum Lietuva UAB. - Mr. Kaspars Cikmačs - Chief Technology and Support Officer, responsible for managing IT&T, real estate, legal affairs, record management, procurement and logistics, and services support.
+- Mr. Guntars Baļčūns Chief Financial Officer, acting Chief Executive Officer and Chairman of the Management Board, responsible for business planning and controlling, treasury, accounting, risk management and insurance, corporate strategy, international affairs and corporate social responsibility, communication, human resource management, compliance control, technical inspection, environment and occupational health and safety.
+Mr. Baļčūns is also a member of the supervisory boards of the Company's subsidiaries Elektrum Eesti OÜ and Elektrum Lietuva, UAB, as well as a member of the supervisory board of the Baltic Institute of Corporate Governance. - Mr. Kaspars Cikmačs Chief Technology and Support Officer, responsible for managing IT&T, energy production, HPP, CHPP management, energy production projects, development of electric vehicle charging network, research and development. - Mr. Arnis Kurgs Chief Administrative Officer, responsible for security and transport services, real estate, legal affairs, record management, procurement and logistics, and services support.
+Mr. Kurgs is also a member of the supervisory board of the Company's subsidiary Elektrum Eesti OÜ. - Mr. Uldis Mucinieks Chief Commercial Officer, responsible for sales, energy trading, marketing, customer service, and regulatory affairs.
+Mr. Mucinieks is also the chairman of the supervisory boards of the Company's subsidiaries Elektrum Eesti OÜ and Elektrum Lietuva, UAB.